fortran-lang/minpack/README.rst

 problems with a large amount of data, and for checking the consistency of the Jacobian matrix with the functions.

-Jorge More', Burt Garbow, and Ken Hillstrom at Argonne National Laboratory.
+Jorge Moré, Burt Garbow, and Ken Hillstrom at Argonne National Laboratory.

 Documentation
 -------------